Find out more

 Regarding the architectural acoustic, the requirements are geared to the level of noise, which is transferred from one room to another.
 In practice, this usually affects rooms, which are next to each other or located on top of each other.
 If the implemented assemblies (walls, sealing, doors, windows) are not dimensioned correctly or not have been constructed professionally, this can lead to interferences of a building.
 Then e.g. claims will arise, that conversations in adjoining rooms can be traced or noises from other rooms do invade too much in the own territory.
 Requirements to architectural acoustics are introduced on the one hand by the German standard DIN 4109 “Sound insulation in buildings; requirements and testing” and on the other hand generally owed to the building owner; even if there is no concrete agreement.

-By contrast, there is a lot of literature available regarding the planning and design of room acoustics – e.g. standard DIN 18041 “Acoustical quality in small and medium –sized rooms” – though its content just has an advising intention in general.
+By contrast, there is a lot of literature available regarding the planning and design of room acoustics – e.g. standard DIN 18041 “Acoustical quality in small and medium–sized rooms” or VDI 2569 "Sound protection and acoustical design in offices" – though its content just has an advising intention in general.
 A constructional entitlement to an appropriate room acoustic does not exist and should therefore always be part of contractual agreements.

 The room acoustic is always examine one room itself: one office, one call centre or meeting room, also one class room, an indoor swimming pool or a concert hall.
 The object of observation in general, are the acoustic conditions in the room itself, which are mainly created by the surfaces and furnishing used.